Selling products on online platforms

 What about my product liability insurance?

 The product liability insurance will depend entirely on your product and your sales volume.
-If you sell goods like baby toys or coffee mugs it is wisely to get a product liability insurance.
+If you sell goods like baby toys or coffee mugs it is wise to get a product liability insurance.

 What are my options for an online account?